-- All Perkins and Federal Nursing Loan Exit Counseling sessions are completed online with Mapping Your Future.
+- All Perkins and Federal Nursing Loan Exit Counseling sessions are completed online.

 One final note as you leave North Park and enter repayment: Please make sure that you keep your contact information up to date with your lender/servicer.
 Name and address information updated at North Park will not be forwarded to your lender/servicer.